BITNULLS/storybook/backend/api.md

 1. Email, password, first name, last name, or school study was not provided.
 2. Email failed sanitization check of more than 8 characters &/or alphanumeric.
 3. Error when querying database.
+4. Email is already registered to an account.
+5. Error when querying into database.

 ## Password Forgot